Close Menu

 Wondering if Yak & Yeti is worth your time and money at Disney World?
 Many guests walk past this Asian restaurant in Animal Kingdom without giving it a second thought.

-Here’s what makes it interesting: it’s operated by Landry’s restaurant group but consistently ranks as a favorite among Disney regulars.
+Here’s what makes it interesting: it’s operated by Landry’s but consistently ranks as a favorite among Disney regulars.
+The restaurant sits in Animal Kingdom’s Asia section.

 Location and Accessibility Details